zurada/EJB-Transactions/README.md

 * NEVER − Indicates if business method executes as part of transaction, then an exception will be thrown.

 This project make use of REQUIRED, MANDATORY and NOT_SUPPORTED Transaction attibutes.

+## How to start

+To run application firstly download the container JBoss Wildfly 11 or newer and deploy war application to the container.